FJortay/DIOS-Operating-System/README.md

 4. Develop the missing back-office applications for the functioning of basic front-office applications on a P2P WAN (deadline: t+6Y).

-5. Integrate [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management) on DIOS (deadline: t+8Y).
+5. Integrate [DICS Collaborating System](https://github.com/FJortay/DICS-Collaborating-System) on DIOS (deadline: t+8Y).

 ---